tc39/proposal-source-phase-imports/README.md

 proposal does.
 Also see
 https://github.com/tc39/proposal-import-assertions#follow-up-proposal-evaluator-attributes.

-**Q**: Are there use cases for this feature other than Web Assembly imports?

-**A**: One way of thinking about import reflections is that they vary the representation of a module being imported.
-If JS itself ever wanted to reflect module imports at a higher level of abstraction that is something that might be enabled by this work, for example being able to import an unexecuted JS module object that could be passed around.
-Simiarly, any asset imports that might have different representations in JS would benefit from import reflection that vary the way in which the module is reflected through importing.

 **Q**: Would this proposal enable the importing of other languages directly as modules?

 **A**: While hosts may define import reflection, expanding the evaluation of